lukebradaric/TinyTools/README.md

 # TinyTools
-* Lightweight collection of easy to use Unity tools.
+* Lightweight collection of easy to use Unity tools
-* Scriptable Events.
+* Scriptable Events
-* Dynamic Audio *In Progress.
+* Dynamic Audio System

 ### Getting Started
 * Each tool contains a demo folder with a basic demo and instructions.